TodorescuMarcela/react-facebook-login/README.md

 ## Getting Started

-- `yarn add react-facebook-login` or `npm install react-facebook-login`
+- `yarn add react-facebook-login-typed` or `npm install react-facebook-login-typed`
 - Your application will also need `react-dom` and `react` installed.

 ## Development